 The * symbol is a truncation element, meaning that adding it to the stem of a word will retrieve all possible word variations.
 Phrase searching in UNB WorldCat requires quotation marks around phrases e.g., "first nations".

 To add concepts to your search; simply use AND.

-When searching the UNB WorldCat catalogue, please note variations in subject headings: e.g., Micmac Indians is the subject heading used rather than Mi'kmaq; Malecite Indians rather than Maliseet; Abenaki Indians rather than Wabanaki.
+Likewise when searching the UNB WorldCat catalogue, please note variations in subject headings related to the time of publication and acquisition - e.g., Micmac may be the subject heading used rather than Mi'kmaq; Malecite rather than Maliseet or Wolastoqey; Abenaki rather than Wabanaki.

 To browse the shelves for books in Native Studies, try the following Call Number ranges:

 |E 51-99||Indians of North America - 2nd floor - Harriet Irving Library (HIL)|

 |FC 1-4200||Canadian History - 2nd floor HIL|